jenkinsci/groovy-events-listener-plugin/README.md

 # Groovy Events Listener Plugin
-A jenkins plugin, which executes groovy code when an event occurs.
+A Jenkins plugin, which executes groovy code when an event occurs.

 Table of contents
 ---